computefoundation/gnu-linux-shell-scripting/aliases/README.md

 # aliases/

-This directory contains aliases and short functions.
+This directory contains aliases.
+Aliases also constitute as frequently used short functions.

 ## Notes